Clinical presentation

 • the mass effect of an aneurysm (see below)

-• embolism from an intra-aneurysmal thrombus (⇒ TIA symptoms)
+• embolism from intra-aneurysmal thrombus (⇒ TIA symptoms)

 • sudden onset of severe headache (typically, patients report the worst headache ever)

-• the pain usually lasts for several days and does not respond to conventional analgesics
+• pain usually lasts for several days and does not respond to conventional analgesics

 • absence of headache is rare

-• symptom of an increased ICP and meningeal irritation
+• symptom of increased intracranial pressure (ICP) and meningeal irritation

 • unlike migraine, vomiting in SAH does not bring relief